Apply For SASSA Care Dependency Grant Online 2025

 When Is the Grant Reviewed?

-The grant may be suspended under the following circumstances:
+Grant Suspension: The grant may be suspended for:

 • Changes in the child’s circumstances.